veeraj-k/Java-Swing-TemperatureConverter-MotionCut/README.md

 # Java-Swing-TemperatureConverter-MotionCut

-A simple Temperature Convertor project based on java and swing.
+A simple Temperature Converter project based on java and swing.

 ## Project Desription
 This project is based on Java that seamlessly transforms temperatures between Celsius and Fahrenheit.
 The user will input a temperature value along with its current unit (either Celsius or Fahrenheit).